 This is the story of a small-town father who must find the courage and conviction to share his son's extraordinary, life-changing experience with the world.
 His son Colton claims to have visited Heaven during a near death experience.
 Colton recounts the details of his amazing journey with childlike innocence and speaks matter-of-factly about things that happened before his birth... things he couldn't possibly know.
 Todd and his family are then challenged to examine the meaning from this remarkable event.
+The church turns on him and so does eveyone who is closer or further to him including his wife.
 Written by

 Sony Pictures Publicity